Your membership has expired

 The Sony XR-65X90L is a midtier model from 2023 that’s available at this price at a few retailers.
 It lacks the Mini LED backlight found in the model above, but does have a full-array backlight with local dimming.
 It did well in our tests, with very good overall picture quality and excellent HDR.
 It also has very good sound and an ATSC 3.0 tuner for receiving "Next-Gen TV" over-the-air broadcasts.
 Like other Sony sets, it uses the Google TV smart system.
 The Sony XR-65X90CL is similar but sold via warehouse clubs.
 Walmart no longer lists it as a sale price, so it won’t increase in price again—it may become cheaper for Black Friday, however.

-The LG 65QNED90TUA, an upper-tier set in the 2024 QNED lineup that includes Mini LED backlights, offers very good overall picture quality and a satisfying, if not top-notch, HDR experience.
+The LG 65QNED90TUA, a higher-end model in the 2024 QNED lineup featuring Mini LED backlights, delivers very good overall picture quality and a satisfying, if not top-notch, HDR experience.
 (LG TVs support Dolby Vision but not the HDR10+ HDR format.)
 The model has a fairly wide viewing angle for an LCD set, and the sound is very good.
-It uses LG’s own webOS smart TV system, with Amazon Alexa and its own ThinQ virtual assistants built in.
+It utilizes LG’s own webOS smart TV system, featuring Amazon Alexa and its own ThinQ virtual assistants built in.

 55- to 58-Inch TVs